Benjamin Magalong: Presidential Lingkod Bayan Award

 In 2013, Magalong was conferred the Presidential Lingkod Bayan award for his peacekeeping initiatives in Kalinga and Abra; GIS-based crime mapping system; PNP 2030 patrol initiatives; human resource development program; and environment advocacy, among others.

 Outstanding Citizen of Baguio

-During the celebration of the city's founding anniversary on September 1, 2017, Gen. Magalong was awarded as an outstanding citizen of Baguio, along with Dr. Joanne Jularbal Balderas and Dr. Dionisio R. Claridad Jr.
+During the celebration of the city's founding anniversary on September 1, 2017, Magalong was awarded as an outstanding citizen of Baguio, along with Joanne Jularbal Balderas and Dionisio R. Claridad Jr.

+Personal life

+In popular culture

+Magalong was portrayed by Edu Manzano in the 2023 film Mamasapano: Now It Can Be Told, of the 2022 Metro Manila Film Festival directed by Lester Dimarana, and based on Mamasapano clash.